Clobetasol Topical Solution

 Topically applied clobetasol propionate solution can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

-Clobetasol propionate topical solution is potent, therefore, treatment must be limited to 2 consecutive weeks, and amounts greater than 50 mL per week should not be used.
+Clobetasol propionate topical solution USP, 0.05% is potent; therefore, treatment should be limited to 2 consecutive weeks, and amounts greater than 50 mL per week should not be used.

-Clobetasol propionate topical solution is not to be used with occlusive dressings.
+Clobetasol propionate topical solution USP, 0.05% is not to be used with occlusive dressings.

-Clobetasol Propionate Topical Solution USP, 0.05% is supplied in plastic squeeze bottles, 25 mL and 50 mL.
+Clobetasol Propionate Topical Solution USP, 0.05% is supplied in plastic squeeze bottle as follows:

-PRINCIPAL DISPLAY PANEL - 25 mL Bottle Carton
+PACKAGE LABEL – PRINCIPAL DISPLAY PANEL – 50 mL BOTTLE

 clobetasol propionate solution